-When a person files for bankruptcy under the bankruptcy code, he/she is required to participate in a pre bankruptcy counseling course called credit counseling.
-After a bankruptcy has been filed, the person must then go through a course called debtor education in order to prove to the bankruptcy court that he/she is committed and has the proper financial education to turn it all around and not end up in the same mess in the future.
+When a person files for bankruptcy under the bankruptcy code, he/she is required to participate in a pre-bankruptcy counseling course called credit counseling.
+After a bankruptcy has been filed, the person must then go through a course called debtor education to prove to the bankruptcy court that he/she is committed and has the proper financial education to turn it all around and not end up in the same mess in the future.

 Oftentimes, when filing for bankruptcy, your bankruptcy attorney will recommend a certain company or non-profit organization to put you through these courses.
 In some cases, it may be appropriate to go with the advice of your attorney and take the bankruptcy counseling course through the recommended third party company.
 However, there are often drawbacks to this.